aph-nick/Weather.now/README.md

 # Weather.Now

 Weather.Now is a modern weather app for Android, written in **Kotlin** using **Jetpack Compose**.
 The app uses the [Open Meteo API](https://open-meteo.com) to fetch weather data and display it in a simple and user-friendly way.
+Built following the Android Development course by ```Philipp Lackner```, with some tweaks and improvements on my side.

 ---